-Airline passengers have increased approximately 4.7 percent in Missouri from 2005 to 2006.
-The significant decrease in flights by American Airlines at St. Louis Lambert International Airport (approximate reduction of 200 flights per day in November 2003) and the effects of 9/11, in part, have contributed to the decrease in airline passengers from 2002 to 2004.
+The significant decrease in flights by American Airlines at St. Louis Lambert International Airport (approximate reduction of 200 flights per day in November 2003) and the effects of 9/11, in part, have contributed to the decrease in airline passengers from 2001 to 2004.
 The reduction in American's flights at Lambert has negatively impacted growth in passenger boardings in St. Louis and in Missouri as a whole.
 Also, increases in airline operational costs, fluctuations in airline performance and scheduling, and airline bankruptcy filings pose challenges to communities seeking enhanced air carrier service.
+Airline passengers have increased approximately 4.8 percent in Missouri from 2004 to 2005.